PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 G
 ~
-    - “Modified-G” has the thumb extended parallel to the index finger (rather than the thumb sticking up at a 90 degree angle from the index finger as for baseline “G”).
+    - “Modified-G” has the thumb extended parallel to the index finger (rather than the thumb sticking up at roughly a 90 degree angle from the index finger as for baseline “G”).

 K
 ~

 L
 ~
-    - “Bent-thumb-L” has i for proximal joint and F for distal joint, but finger 1 is extended as in baseline “L”.
+    - “Bent-thumb-L” has i for proximal joint and F for distal joint of thumb, but finger 1 is extended as in baseline “L”.
 This differs from “bent-L” which has finger 1 bent and the thumb extended.

 M
 ~